 Volume: Aftertouch is where a MIDI keyboard allows pressure on a depressed key to create a modulation.
 This is exactly what we see William Zeitler do in the video to create per-note volume variations and tremolo.
 Having ten fingers, the player can deliver different aftertouch for every note.
 This is called Polyphonic Aftertouch.
 Thor doesn’t have Polyphonic Aftertouch as a performance option so pressing one key harder into the key-bed makes the whole instrument get louder.
 I had used Aftertouch to provide volume swell on the Parsec patch but I don’t love Aftertouch myself so I thought I would try two alternate options.
 Thor allows per-note Velocity to control Volume which covers overall note volume and can control the note Attack duration in a way keyboard players are used to.
 For the Tremolo I assigned a Knob to volume Gain.
 For people with an Expression Pedal then assign that instead.
 I could have used an LFO and let the Knob control Mod Amount but a Pedal would provide more human tremolo shaping.
 My patch is best played with a light touch as I assume the Glass Armonica would.
 Adjust to your playing style.

-Sympathetic Vibration: This is where synths really fail as every note is calculated separately and has no affect on other sounding notes.
+Sympathetic Vibration: This is where synths really fail as every note is calculated separately and has no effect on other sounding notes.
 A guitar resonates every part of itself differently for every note or combination of notes struck.
 There is no easy way to handle this in synthesis.
 The best workable solution I have found is to use resonators like the “Body” section in the Scream Distortion unit.
 With care (and no overdrive) the resonator does a passable job of emulating a sense of the sounds interacting with each other.
-It still however can’t start vibrating un-played “glasses”.
+It still, however, can’t start vibrating un-played “glasses”.
 Ideas?

 The Room: Not noted above, but any instrument plays in some sort of space.
 Thor doesn’t have a Reverb but it does have Chorus and Delay effects.
 I have used Chorus more for stereo space and fullness so its level is lower than the Delay.
 The Delay here is short to mimic a reverb.
 I let the user control the amount of the effect so they can replace in the mix with other units or send effects.